carolzhou/multiPhATE/README.md

 HOW TO SET UP MULTI-PHATE ON YOUR LOCAL MACHINE

+First, create a working directory on your computer for running multiPhATE.
+Then, acquire the multiPhATE package from github.
+This can be done either by downloading a zip file directly from the multiPhATE repository, or by cloning the repository.
+The first method is recommended, but the second is certainly an option:

+*) Use a browser and navigate to https://github.com/carolzhou/multiPhATE.
+Press the green button "Clone or download", and download the zip file.
+Then, unzip the package in your working (main execution "multiPhate") directory.

+*) Acquire git from https://git-scm.com/downloads.
+Naviate to your working (main execution "multiPhATE") directory, and clone multiPhATE from the command line: $ git clone https://github.com/carolzhou/mulitPhATE

+(Complete instructions for using git and github can be found at http://help.github.com.)

-Place multiPhate.py and phate_runPipeline.py in your main execution "phate" directory.
-Create two subdirectories: PipelineInput/ and PipelineOutput/ (if not already existing in the downloaded distribution).
+Now, be sure that multiPhate.py and phate_runPipeline.py and associated files and directories are your main execution "multiPhATE" directory.
+Check that the two subdirectories: PipelineInput/ and PipelineOutput/ are present (should already exist in the downloaded distribution).
 Place your phage genome fasta files (genome1.fasta, genome2.fasta, etc.) into the PipelineInput/ subdirectory.
-Place your configuration file (multiPhate.config) in the main execution directory (same level as multiPhate.py).
+Place your configuration file (ie, your copy of sample.multiPhate.config) in the main execution directory (same level as multiPhate.py).
 A word of caution here:  it is always best to name your files and fasta contigs as strings lacking any spaces or special characters, as third-party codes over which we have no control may balk when encountering odd characters or spaces.

 You will need to acquire one or more of the databases listed below under SUPPORING DATABASES (Phantome and pVOGs are included in the multiPhATE distribution, so it is possible to begin with just those), and the 3rd party codes listed under SUPPORTING 3rd PARTY CODES.
 You will need to acquire at least one of the supported gene finders, but it is recommended to run as many of the four gene finders as is feasible so that the results can be more meaningfully compared.
 You will need to specifiy the locations of the supporting data sets and codes in the multiPhATE config file (see multiPhate.config), and you will need to locate your genome file(s) to the PipelineInput/ subdirectory.
 Once you have acquired the third-party codes and databases, you will be ready to configure the multiPhate.config file.